 Sorry for your loss.
 Consult with a local probate attorney to review all of the facts (and review his will if he had one) and decide if his estate shall have to be probated.
 If the $1500 is the only asset, it may go through as a small estate and there is a simplified process for that type of case.

 of my mother's estate My mother named me in her will and bequested me the sum of $20,000, which my sister tells me I'm not going to get because there's no money in my mother's accounts.
-The hearing to close the estate, is in 7 days and don't agree with the accounting that my sister sent me.
-It...
+The hearing to close the estate, is in 7 days and don't agree with the accounting that...
 Read more »